thoraxmax/face-to-face-interaction/README.md

 ## The responsory features:
 * Time-lagged cross-correlation
-* Face plane correction using affine transformation
+* Face plane correction using affine transformation and AOI classification

 ## How to use
 To view Jupyter Notebook files, simply click them.
 Download responsory and excecute through Jupyter Notebook.